Top 15 Suburbs to live in St. Louis for 2023

 Living in Chesterfield is like having a year-round staycation, complete with an extra dose of fresh air and retail therapy.

-You have everything you need right around the corner, and the Chesterfield Valley is home to the longest outdoor strip mall in the US.
+Everything you need is right around the corner, and Chesterfield Valley is home to the longest outdoor strip mall in the US.

-Chesterfield is one of the fastest growing suburbs of St. Louis with developments like Wildhorse Village bringing people and business to this part of West County.
+Chesterfield is one of the fastest-growing suburbs of St. Louis with developments like Wildhorse Village bringing people and businesses to this part of West County.

 Aerial rendering of Wildhorse Village

 There are dozens of new communities, commercial centers, restaurants, and hotels in Chesterfield.
-Lots of development is happening here.
+Plus, there are several other large developments in Chesterfield in addition to Wildhorse Village.

 3. Richmond Heights: The Culture Capital

-Richmond Heights is the suburb for those who want a slice of city life with a side of suburban serenity.
+Richmond Heights is the St. Louis suburb for those who want a slice of city life with a side of suburban serenity.

 Home to The Heights – a community center, library, and fitness facility – and a stone’s throw from the Galleria, Richmond Heights is perfect for folks who crave culture and shopping in equal measure.